Welcome!

-Since 2023, I am a Research Fellow at the Economics Department of the University of Bologna (IT).
+I am currently a Research Fellow at the University of Bologna (Italy).

 Research